KaziHasin/jobs-api-node/README.md

 ## Jobs API

-Job curd API with authentication system such as register, login and logout.
-Custom validation, duplicate email validation.
-Included security system and lastly hosting the app on render.com
+Job curd API with authentication systems such as register, login, and logout.
+Custom validation and duplicate email validation included a security system, and lastly, hosted the app on render.com.

 ## Functionalities